 - There are various conditions that can affect your vulva.
 Some are more serious than others.
 If you notice a new lump or swelling on your vulva or have any bleeding from around your vulva then you must see a doctor promptly.

 - The symptoms will depend on the underlying condition.
 Symptoms may range from pain, itching (pruritus vulvae), and finding a lump to noticing a change in appearance of your vulva.
-See also the leaflet on Vulvitis.
+See the separate leaflet called Vulvitis.

 1 of 2 What is vulvar itch?